Kmeakin/walrus-report/src/30-implementation.md

 ## Choice of implementation language
 The first design choice to be made when starting a new project is selecting the implementation language.
-For me, Rust was a natural choice:

-* **Functional features**: The combination of algebraic data types and pattern matching makes tree-like stuctures, which are used pervasily in compilers, simple to define and traverse.
+For me, Rust was a natural choice.
+The combination of algebraic data types and pattern matching makes tree-like stuctures, which are used pervasily in compilers, simple to define and traverse.
 These features have been staples of functional programming languages for decades, yet Rust is one of the few "mainstream" C-like programming languages to include them.
-* **Package management**: Rust's package manager/build system, `cargo` makes adding new dependencies simple, compared to Java's `maven` or `cmake` for c++.
-  I can easily add libraries for lexer-generation or pretty-printing of error messages to avoid having to reimplement these features myself.
-* **Tooling**: On top of the `rustc` compiler, Rust has a rich ecosystem of development tools for unit testing, documentation generation and benchmarking, as well as `rust-analyzer`, which provides IDE functionality for text edtiors.

-The only downside to using Rust is adjusting to the constraints of the borrow checker.
-However, after using Rust for a few months it is easy to build an intuition for will and will not be accepted by the borrow checker.

 ## The pipeline
 The Walrus compiler is implemented as a traditional *pipeline* of *passes*.
 Each